 Helmut was deservedly called a relief man.
 This bodybuilder, among others, is distinguished by honed muscles and a minimum percentage of subcutaneous fat.
 An athlete can achieve a similar result due to a special approach to the training process.
 Having exchanged the fifth dozen, he feels great and does not cease performing at various competitions.

-Professional bodybuilder career for Strebl is not limited solely to participation in competitions.
+The professional bodybuilder career for Strebl is not limited solely to participation in competitions.
 He actively keeps a diary of his workouts, and also conducts classes on an individual basis.
-Helmut has an outstanding athletic figure and perfect proportions, and therefore is an excellent motivating example for many bodybuilders.
+Helmut has an outstanding athletic figure and perfect proportions and therefore is an excellent motivating example for many bodybuilders.
 Realizing his own importance, Helmut has not stopped working on himself for more than thirty years.

 For his success, Strebel is “obliged” to his school years.
 As a twelve-year-old boy, he stood out for his thinness and weakness, and therefore often became the object of ridicule from his peers.
 This motivated the guy to start working on himself.
 As the first training projectile, Helmut, being a boy, used five-liter bottles filled with water.

 The guy liked strength training.
 Thanks to his own efforts, he was able to quickly catch up with the hooligans who teased him at school.
 In the gym, Strebl came only at the age of sixteen.
 As Helmut says, he managed to “create” his polished relief body as a result of years of training and without the use of any drugs.